J

 aviation experience.

-However, Spruance had a reputation as as a cool,
+However, Spruance had a reputation as as a cool, adaptable,

-chief of staff following the battle.
+staff following the battle.
 Spruance would be assisted by the

-brilliant but erratic Captain Miles Browning, Halsey's chief of staff.
+brilliant but erratic Captain Miles Browning, Halsey's chief of

-inexperience left him little choice but to let Browning run the air
+battle.
+Spruance's inexperience left him little choice but to let

-show, and Browning "did a terrible job" (Lundstrom 2006).
+Browning run the air show, and Browning "did a terrible job"

 Nimitz chose not to commit the battleships of the Pacific Fleet to the Midway battle, a highly unconventional strategy at the time.
 The battleships were too slow to keep up with the carriers, and Nimitz had no air cover to spare for them.
 He also lacked sufficient destroyers to simultaneously screen the battleships and continue running convoys between the West Coast and Australia.
 Nimitz' decision to leave the battle line at San Francisco was a gutsy move given that the Japanese had committed their own battleships to the operation.

 Nimitz decided to fight at Midway because he believed his intelligence on Japanese plans gave him an excellent opportunity to ambush the Japanese.
 He did not share Yamamoto'a assessment that the Americans must defend the atoll.
 Spruance's flag secretary later recalled that Nimitz instructed Spruance to withdraw and let Midway fall rather than lose his carriers.
 Nimitz believed that Midway was far enough east that it could easily be recaptured later if necessary.
-Nimitz chose to fight at Midway, not because the situation was desperate, but because he calculated that the potential fruits of victory were worth risking the odds.
+Nimitz chose to fight at Midway, not because the situation was desperate, but because he calculated that the potential fruits of victory were worth the odds.

 One reason for Nimitz' confidence was faulty intelligence suggesting that Nagumo would split his carrier armada into two task forces of two carriers each.
 Nimitz expected one Japanese task force to attack Midway while the second stood further off to provide cover.
 These dispositions would leave the Japanese vulnerable to defeat in detail.
 Nimitz instructed Fletcher that Spruance was to take position where he would use the full striking power of his two carriers to knock out the two carriers raiding Midway as soon as they were located.
 Fletcher was to cover Spruance from further out and use his own striking power against the second pair of carriers when they turned up, or, if they remained unlocated or the situation otherwise warranted, add his strike to Spruance's.

-In fact, Nagumo planned to mass all four carriers into a single task
+In fact, Nagumo planned to mass all four carriers into a single

-first raid against the atoll on 3 June, the same day Kakuta's carriers were
+launch his first raid against the atoll on 3 June, the same day Kakuta's carriers were

-scheduled to strike Dutch Harbor.
+scheduled to strike Dutch

-support of the Midway campaign, the
+historians as a diversionary operation in support of the Midway

-Americans reacted to the attack on Midway, Kakuta's carriers were to
+However, once the Americans reacted to the attack on Midway,

-come south and help trap the Pacific Fleet while Yamamoto brought
+Kakuta's carriers were to come south and help trap the Pacific

-forward the Japanese battle line to finish the Americans.
-Midway was to
+Fleet while Yamamoto brought forward the Japanese battle line to

-be captured by then and its airfield used to support the Japanese naval
+airfield used to support the Japanese naval forces.

 Midway itself was defended by 6 Marine Defense Battalion, which had been reinforced by elements of 2 Marine Raider Battalion and a detachment of five light tanks and was well dug in.
 Coastal defenses included guns of up to 7" caliber.
 Morison notes that the Marine organization closely resembled that of the Japanese at Tarawa later in the war, and suggests that the Japanese would have had a very tough time taking the atoll with the forces they had allocated.
 Since the Japanese counted on taking Midway before the American fleet arrived, which they estimated would take place on 7 or 8 June, it seems clear the Japanese greatly underestimated the difficulty of their objective.
 Since the American carriers were already off Midway on 4 June and would decisively defeat the Japanese at sea, the amphibious invasion was never attempted.